Odysseusq/VLCache/README.md

 ## 🌟 Key Features

-- **Built for Qwen2.5-VL**: Tailored optimizations for the Qwen2.5-VL architecture.
 - **Position-Agnostic Reuse**: Overcomes the limitation where varying image positions and contexts prevent direct KV cache reuse.
 - **Dynamic Recomputation**: Combines cache reuse with a strategic recomputation policy to eliminate cumulative reuse errors.
 - **Theoretical Foundation**: Formally identifies "Reuse Error" propagation and determines the optimal layers for recomputation, outperforming heuristic methods like CacheBlend and EPIC.